Alpine: Concerning high mountains, originally, concerning the Alps.

 Ice Screw: A threaded piton designed to bore into ice securely enough to serve as an anchor.

-Lead (Sharp End of the Rope): To be the first climber up a pitch and to place protection along the way while being belayed by a partner from below.
+Lead (Sharp End of the Rope, On Point): To be the first climber up a pitch and to place protection along the way while being belayed by a partner from below.

 Mixed Climbing: Ascending a route involving a combination of snow, rock or ice.